Papssz/Event-driven/README.md

 then redirect to this link route
     ```http://127.0.0.1:8000/employees```

-## To populate the data for department and designation
+## Populating data for designation and department

- populate first department table to avoid key constraints
+ Before running the application, it's essential to populate the department and designation tables to avoid key constraints.
+Execute the following SQL queries in your database:

 -------------------------------------------------------